Emurasoft/excel-csv-import/readme.md

     - Quote character
     - Escape character
     - Export range (range string)
-- Save/open options values as file
+- Large file support for importing (Not export)
 - Opt-in to save options to persistent storage
-- Large file support for importing (Not export)
 - Languages: English, Japanese, Simplified Chinese, Traditional Chinese

+# Planned for future versions
+- Import to table
+- "From row" and "To row" options for importing
+- Progress bar
+- Save/import options values as file